UnseenWizzard/git_training/README.md

 ![State of all components after pushing changes](img/after_push.png)

 ## Making changes
 So far we've only added a new file.
-Obviously the more intersting part of version control is changing files.
+Obviously the more interesting part of version control is changing files.

 Have a look at `Alice.txt`.